fpereiro/gotoB/readme.md

 ['button', {onclick: B.ev ('submit', 'data', {raw: 0})}]
 ```

-The event listener above will receive `{raw: 0}` as its first argument.
+The event responder above will receive `{raw: 0}` as its first argument.

 If you pass an object with a `raw` key that contains a string, other keys within that object will be ignored.